Myth 1: Get your air conditioner technician on Craigslist.

 Myth 9: Excessively lowering your thermostat will help it cool more quickly.

 Depending on the health conditions of the home’s occupants, and the kind of air filter you have for your air conditioner, your air filter might need to be replaced as often as every 30 days.
-Failure to change the air filter often enough not only causes your AC to work harder and decrease efficiency, it could also irritate respiratory conditions like common allergy symptoms.
+Failure to change the air filter often enough not only makes your AC to work harder and decrease efficiency, it could also irritate respiratory conditions like common allergy symptoms.

 Call Service Experts Heating & Air Conditioning today to inquire about your air conditioning system or to set-up your no-charge in-home consultation.